mpavlovic/toxic-comments-classification/README.md

 __IMPORTANT NOTICE:__ `hparams['epochs']` will be updated with the rounded average number of epochs (from `results.txt`) before dumping `hparams` to `hparams.json` file.
 It's OK to set the `hparams['epochs']` to some big number before experiment because the early stopping is used.

 #### Using TensorBoard
+If you want to visualize different apects of learning with TensorBoard, please set the `USE_TENSORBOARD` variable in `main.py` to `True`. `tb_logs` folder will be used for storing TensorBoard log files.
+Each experiemnt's files will be stored to `tb_logs/<experiment_id>` directory.
+Before running the `main.py`, please run `tensorboard --logdir=path/to/log-directory` command where `path/to/log-directory` is the path to `tb_logs` directory or `tb_logs` itself.
+This command will work if it is called from activated Python environment where TensorBoard is installed.
+The last step is to open `localhost:6006` address with your browser.

 ### Model Selection